hapax/hapax.github.io/assets/minimal-networks.md

 $$

 <span style="padding-left: 20px; display:block">
-This is experimental evidence that the problem is, indeed, exponential!
+This is experimental evidence that minimal networks are exponentially hard to find!
 </span>

 ---